da21510/avl.github.io/team.md

 ## About us

 We are a team of entrepreneurs from MIT and Standford.
-We studied engineering as undergraduates, and worked int the world of finance, trading, and consulting in New York and Chicago, before building startups in Silicon Vallery.
+We studied engineering as undergraduates, and worked in the world of banking, trading, and consulting in New York and Chicago, before building startups in Silicon Vallery.
 We are now based in Asia.

 We are fact-based and driven by root cause.